Tsunami 'blue line' a first for Hawke's Bay

 There are now two new Blue Lines in Pōrangahau: One on Dundas Street and another on Blackhead Road.

 "We are at risk of tsunami in Hawke's Bay.
-In fact, the latest research concluded there is a one in four chance of a major, potentially tsunami-causing earthquake occurring offshore in the next 50 years," Jae Whelan said.
+In fact, the latest research concluded there is a one in four chance of a major, potentially tsunami-causing earthquake occurring offshore in the next 50 years.

-"The Blue Lines are an innovative, high-impact and low-cost way to help us manage that risk for people who live in and visit the community here in Pōrangahau," Jae Whelan said.
+"The Blue Lines are an innovative, high-impact and low-cost way to help us manage that risk for people who live in and visit the community here in Pōrangahau."

 Blue Lines were pioneered at Island Bay in Wellington in 2010, when Wellington City Council worked with the local community to develop an effective tsunami public education campaign.